MaeveOfFae/romance-realism/README.md

 ## Next recommended tasks

-1. Add unit tests and CI (type-check, lint, tests).
+1. Add CI (type-check, build, tests).
-2. Tune heuristics and thresholds; expose more config knobs if desired.
+2. Add functional tests around Stage lifecycle and state persistence.
-3. Add a `--dry-run` or verbose debug mode to surface all suppressed annotations for authors.
+3. Tune heuristics and thresholds; expose more config knobs if desired.
-4. Finalize documentation for contributors describing how to add new detectors and tests.
+4. Document how to add new detectors + tests.